 What Is a Computer Network?

-A computer network is a set of devices connected together to share information.
+A computer network is a basic set of devices connected together to share information.
 This includes both a network of physical devices on an organizational level and cloud computing.

 What Is the Internet?

-The internet is the network of all networks.
+The internet is the basic network of all networks.
 It consists of millions of interconnected individual devices, as well as computer networks across the entire world.
 The internet uses standard network protocols (TCP/IP) for communication and, with it being in the public domain, is free for all users.